isebaey/EpicChef/README.md

 ``npm start``

 ## Dependencies
-Bootstrap: ^5.3.2
+* Bootstrap: ^5.3.2
-Font Awesome: ^4.7.0
+* Font Awesome: ^4.7.0
-jQuery: ^3.7.1
+* jQuery: ^3.7.1

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Task Ninja, fork the repository, make changes, and submit a pull request.
+If you'd like to contribute to EpicChef, fork the repository, make changes, and submit a pull request.
 Follow the existing coding style and structure.
 For issues or suggestions, open an issue on the GitHub repository.

 ## License